enr/clap/README.markdown

 To replicate, you need to:

-Write a Parameter class implementing `CommonArgsAware` and setting the args keys (well, you could hardcode the reporting levels)
+Write a Parameter class implementing `CommonArgsAware` and setting the args keys (well, you could hardcode the reporting levels):

 ```java
 @Parameters